 While in DC, Lisa also co-founded & fronted the jazz/lounge quintet Black Olive and released her first jazz vocal album “Cosmopolitan” [free download].
 Also during this time, Sony Records representatives were flying Lisa southward to to nurture one of her alter-egos – to front the outrageous theatrical pop-rock band the Sugar La-Las of Birmingham, AL (Yes, that was a real pistol that Lisa was slingin’ at her debut performance with the La-Las.)

-After a stint in New York, Lisa moved to San Francisco, and set to work as composer and vocal coach for the Bare Bones Theatre Company (Sam Shepard‘s “Seduced” and “A Lie of the Mind”; Dean Goodman Award).
+After a stint in New York, Lisa moved to San Francisco, and set to work as composer and vocal coach for the Bare Bones Theatre Company (Sam Shepard‘s “Seduced” and “A Lie of the Mind” which was awarded the Dean Goodman Award).
 She wrote and produced a new album of originals entitled “Geographically Challenged,” recorded in both San Francisco & Manchester, England where she worked with drummer/songwriter Matthew Swindells.

-Whilst on Fellowship to Italy, Lisa attended two glorious weeks of the Umbria Jazz Festival.
-It was then that she decided to cut the jazz vocal album (Caravan) with the goal of returning to perform at Umbria Jazz.
+Whilst on Italian Cultural Institute Fellowship to Italy, Lisa attended two glorious weeks of the Umbria Jazz Festival.
+It was then that she decided to cut her jazz vocal album Caravan in order to return to Umbria Jazz– as a performer.
 Soon after her return Stateside, Lisa experienced the shock of losing a brother and biggest supporter of her music.
-Her loss spurred her to begin writing the arrangements for the album.
+Her loss spurred her to begin writing the arrangements for Caravan.
 Lisa solicited tenor saxophonist/composer David Alt to tutor her in theory & harmony.
-Six months later Lisa entered the Bay Records studio in Berkeley to record the basic tracks to Caravan.
+Six months later Lisa entered the Bay Records Studio in Berkeley as both producer and arranger for Caravan.

 One month before that session, Lisa was struck by a car whilst crossing a city street on foot.
 And as she was being whisked away to SF General by paramedics (having been propelled 10 feet through the air to land on her hard head), the final two-line tag for “From the Earth” came to her, thus giving a whole new meaning to the phrase “happy accident.”

-Whilst plotting and scheming in dank, dark studios, Engelken did little “live” performance.
-She did have the opportunity to captivate a capacity crowd at the San Jose Jazz Festival, with a band that included both seasoned jazz greats like Frank Martin (Sting, Al Jarreau) and trumpeter Mike Olmos (Etta James).
-Moreover, Lisa had the delight to work once again with (and to perform live with) New York writer/director John Cameron Mitchell [Hedwig & the Angry Inch, Shortbus, Rabbit Hole] in 4 riotous sold-out shows at the Victoria Theatre (Marc Huestis Presents) in San Francisco.
+Lisa was plotting and scheming in dank, dark studios and did little “live” performance during the recording of Caravan.
+But when she did walk onstage, she captivated a capacity crowd at the San Jose Jazz Festival, with a band that included both seasoned jazz greats like Frank Martin (Sting, Al Jarreau, Fourth World) and trumpeter Mike Olmos (Etta James).
+Lisa also had the delight to work again with New York writer/director John Cameron Mitchell [Hedwig & the Angry Inch, Shortbus, Rabbit Hole] in 4 riotous sold-out shows at the Victoria Theatre in San Francisco.

 Lisa began work on Little Warrior in 2011 under the working title Anima Explorations.
-She debuted Part I of The Anima Project, as a travelogue of her musical and spiritual explorations.
+She debuted Part I of The Anima Project as a travelogue of her musical and spiritual explorations.
 Performing monthly concerts, Lisa debuted new material live and engaged her audience in a dialogue about her new artistic direction.
 The work and conversations paid off as Part II of The Anima Project was unveiled in February 2012, to an enthusiastic sold-out house.
-Lisa went in to the studio with Bill Cantos, Sam Bevan and Matthew Swindells to record the 11 basic tracks for the album in February 2012.
-Lisa produced, arranged and composed the tracks for Little Warrior.
+Lisa had been shopping for the right pianist to take in to the studio.
+One night in early January 2012, Lisa went to see Brazilian great Dori Caymmi in concert.
+She fell in love with the playing (and singing) of Bill Cantos, pianist in Dori’s band.
+One month later, Bill came up from L.A. to join Lisa, along with her long-time collaborators bassist Sam Bevan and drummer Matthew Swindells, to record the eleven tracks, lovingly referred to as The Valentine’s Day Sessions at 25th Street Recordings in Oakland, CA.

 ad astra per aspera